 F.INV.RT Function

-This function uses the F probability distribution to determine the right-tailed inverse.
+An Excel Statistical function that uses the F-probability distribution to determine the right-tailed inverse.

 What is the F.INV.RT Function?

-The F.INV.RT function is an Excel function using the F probability distribution to determine the right-tailed inverse.
+The F.INV.RT function is an Excel Statistical function that uses the F-probability distribution to determine the right-tailed inverse.
+The function proves to be of great importance in determining the critical values from F-distribution.

-One similar function closely related to the returns is the F.INV distribution function.
-The formula used for both the F.INV.RT and F.INV contain the same components, and an inverse is determined.
+The F.INV distribution function is closely related to the returns.
+The formula used for both F.INV.RT and F.INV contain the same components, and an inverse is determined.

 The difference is the specific return of the right-tailed probability distribution.